yiraaann/project-3/README_MM_YZ.md

 Part 2: Create Databases (Yiran)

 Using QuickDBD, we sketched an Entity Relationship Diagram (ERD) to form a table schema.
-We identified the dependendcies between each table (primary and foreign keys) and their relationships (one to one/one to many) and the relevant datatypes for each column.
+We identified the dependencies between each table (primary and foreign keys) and their relationships (one to one/one to many) and the relevant datatypes for each column.

 - Schema = happiness_score.sql
 - ERD Diagram = happiness erd.png